Armenia entry requirements for Lithuania passport holders

 Valid passport

-Your Lithuanian passport needs to be valid for the full duration of your stay in Armenia.
-Border officers at Zvartnots Airport in Yerevan check this at the passport control booth.
-No minimum validity period beyond your departure date is required by Armenian law.Required
+Your passport needs to be valid for the entire time you plan to stay in Armenia.
+Border officers at Zvartnots Airport in Yerevan check this carefully.
+If your passport expires before you leave, you will be denied boarding.Required

 Return or onward ticket

-Immigration officers at Yerevan airport routinely ask for a return or onward ticket before they stamp you in.
-Have a printed or digital copy of your flight booking ready.
-A bus or train ticket to a neighboring country also works.Recommended
+Immigration officers at Yerevan airport routinely ask for proof of a return or onward flight.
+Have a printed or digital copy of your ticket ready.
+This is a standard check for visa-free arrivals.Recommended

 Proof of accommodation